paubarranca/docker-images/README.md

 Images
 ------

-All the images are available at Docker Hub at [paubarranca](https://hub.docker.com/?namespace=paubarranca), feel free to use them ;)
+All the images are available in Docker Hub at [paubarranca](https://hub.docker.com/?namespace=paubarranca), feel free to use them ;)

 Please use a tagged image that works for you as v1, v2...
 DO NOT USE the latest tag in any of the images!